MoeinTavakoli/AlertHub/README.md

 `ALTER USER monia CREATEDB;` \
 '\q'

-4. fill the .env file \
+4. Fill the .env file \
    `PORT` is your port that you want to server run on this port \
    `HOST` is your hostname like localhost \
    `DATABASE_URL` is url database like \